-Pursuant to our Share Ownership and Option Plan (2010), or the 2010 Plan and our 2024 Share Award Plan, or the 2024 Plan, our management is authorized to grant share options and other equity-based awards to our employees, officers, directors, and consultants.
-As of March 20, 2024, our officers, directors, employees and consultants hold options to purchase 1,743,516 ordinary shares under the 2010 Plan.
-If our board of directors elects to issue additional options or other equity-based awards under the 2010 Plan or the 2024 Plan, our shareholders may experience additional dilution, which could cause our share price to fall.
+Pursuant to our Share Ownership and Option Plan (2010), or the 2010 Plan and our 2024 Share Award Plan, or the 2024 Plan, our management is authorized to grant share options, restricted share units and other equity-based awards to our employees, officers, directors, and consultants.
+As of March 15, 2025, our officers, directors, employees and consultants hold options to purchase 1,699,693 and 34,000 ordinary shares under the 2010 Plan and the 2024 Plan, respectively.
+Additionally, as of March 15, 2025, our officers, directors, and certain employees have been granted 426,000 restricted share units under the 2024 Plan.
+If our board of directors elects to issue additional options, restricted share units or other equity-based awards under the 2010 Plan or the 2024 Plan, our shareholders may experience additional dilution, which could cause our share price to fall.